Imprint of massive neutrinos on Persistent Homology of large-scale structure: Summary and Conclusions

-Motivated by various theoretical approaches and observational pipelines for evaluating the neutrino oscillation and associated masses, in addition to pondering the massive neutrinos has a dominant influence on small scales of structure formation, we have relied on the Betti numbers as a set of topological invariants and a complementary quantitative measures proposed by \cite{biagetti2021persistence}, to deal with N-body simulations of Quijote suite for massive neutrinos cosmology.
-For different cosmological simulated fields, namely total mass density field ($m$), the CDM+baryons part in the presence of $M_{\nu}$, we have computed $(\beta_k, B_k,P_k)$.
-Comparing this PH vectorization between massive neutrinos simulation and the fiducial case revealed that the voids are more sensitive tracers to probe the footprint of neutrino mass scale in the large-scale structure when the topological measures are used (see Fig. \ref{fig:F3}).
-Our results confirmed that the effect of neutrino mass varies the PH vectorization more than $2\%$.
-The degeneracy between $\sigma_8$ and $M_{\nu}$ is another challenge when the two-point statistics of LSS is considered to examine the massive neutrinos.
-Therefore to elucidate whether the PH vectorization introduced in this paper is able to resolve or at least to reduce this discrepancy, we have exploited two simulations $\sigma^+_8$ and $M^{++}_{\nu}$.
-According to the results presented in Fig. \ref{fig:fig4}, One can see the same behaviors on PH measures for these two simulations.
-The promising achievement, however, is that the persistency of topological features is the more reliable criterion to mitigate the influence of the mentioned degeneracy rather than the birth threshold of features (see lower row of Fig. \ref{fig:fig4}).
-At the non-linear regime, the contribution of massive neutrinos on $\beta_0$ and $\beta_2$ demonstrated controversial behavior when the total matter density field was to be considered.
-Marginalization over the thresholds contribution in Betti-curves also confirmed that the higher rank of Betti numbers are proper candidates for probing the massive neutrinos (Fig. \ref{fig:F55}).
+Motivated by the various theoretical approaches and observational pipelines for evaluating the neutrino oscillation and associated masses, we relied on the computational topology to assess the massive neutrinos in the LSS.
+Recognizing the dominant impact of massive neutrinos on small-scale structure formation, we employed Betti numbers as a set of topological invariants, along with complementary quantitative measures proposed by \cite{biagetti2021persistence}, to analyze N-body simulations of the Quijote suite for massive neutrinos cosmology at $z=0$.
+For different cosmological simulated fields, namely total mass density field ($m$), the CDM+baryons part ($cb$) in the presence of $M_{\nu}$, we have computed $(\beta_k, B_k,P_k)$.
+Comparing this PH vectorization of massive neutrinos simulation and the fiducial model revealed that the independent closed surfaces (analogous to voids) and corresponding complementary measures ($B_2$ and $P_2$) are more sensitive tracers to probe the footprint of neutrino mass scale in the LSS when the topological measures are used for smallest smoothing scale used in this research ($R=5$ Mpc $h^{-1}$) (Figs. \ref{fig:F3_new} and \ref{fig:F3}).

+The modification of underlying simulated fields via smoothing scale has revealed that the abundances of $0-$ and $1-$holes for our super-level filtration pipeline remain relatively stable, while $\beta_2$ is significantly affected by different values of $R$.
+The spatial extension of the excursion sets for $\beta$'s is highly dependent to the threshold and for the lower values of $\vartheta$, the $\beta_2$ for $m$ field is more sensitive to $R$ as compared as the $\beta_0$ and $\beta_1$ (Fig. \ref{fig:F3_new} and the lower panels of Fig. \ref{fig:F22}).